AbrahamOO/iac-terraform-localstack-ansible/README.md

 - Implement blue-green deployment patterns
 - Add CI/CD pipeline with GitHub Actions

-## Contributing
+## Found a Bug?

-This is a personal learning project, but if you find issues or have suggestions, feel free to open an issue or submit a pull request.
+If something's broken or could be better, open an issue.
+Pull requests welcome too.

 ## Resources